Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Our Model:

 \subsection{Dense Retriever}

 The memory $M$ contains separate key and value components, where the key $m_i^k$ contains a question, and the corresponding value $m_i^v$ contains the question-answer concatenation.
-In order to retrieve the top-k QA-pairs from the memory, we use an encoder $f_{\theta}$ to output a hidden state at a designated position as the query/memory representation.
-The top-K entries are computed based on the inner product between the query $f_{\theta}(X; [MASK]) \in \mathbb{R}^d$ (at [MASK] position) and memory key $f_{\theta}(m_i^k; [CLS]) \in \mathbb{R}^d$ (at [CLS] position), where $d$ is the hidden size.
-We define the top-K memory in $M$ as follows:
+To retrieve the top-k QA-pairs from the memory, we use our encoder $f_{\theta}$ to encode $X$ and $m_i$ separately and select the top-K entries $Top_K(M)$ based on their inner product, i.e. ${TopK}_{m_i \in M} f_{\theta}(X) \cdot f_{\theta}(m_i^k)$.

-We use the transformer encoder in T5~\cite{raffel2019exploring} as our $f_{\theta}$ and train it jointly with the encoder-decoder in~\autoref{sec:enc-dec} in a latent fashion.